 The packaging you choose for shipping fragile items is crucial.
 Here’s what to think about when you choose a box.

-- Choose the right-sized box for your product.
-The correct box will be slightly larger than the item you are shipping.
+- Choose the right box for your product.
+The correct box size will be slightly larger than the item you are shipping.
 Leave just enough room for a layer of protective infill.
 You don’t want your fragile item to move around inside the box during shipping.

 - Consider double-boxing.
 This is particularly important for fragile items that are also high-value.
 An inner box packed tightly with infill inside an outer box with another layer of infill adds protection against impact, movement, and shaking.

 Infill is the material inside the box that provides cushioning and keeps your fragile item from moving during shipping.
-The more delicate your item, the more protective infill you need.
+For more delicate items, you’ll need more protective infill.

-Shredded cardboard or kraft paper infill is an environmentally friendly choice, but it may not provide enough protection for shipping fragile items, particularly if they are heavy.
+The first packing materials that come to mind might be packing peanuts, but shredded cardboard or kraft paper infill is a more environmentally / eco-friendly choice, though it may not provide enough protection for shipping fragile items, particularly if they are heavy.
 Air pockets are a good green infill choice for breakable items.
 They protect against impact and movement.
 Air pockets also reduce waste, since the infill is mostly air.